5 Ways To Teach Children To Obey the Rules of Law

 3. Protest the right way

 Teach children to stick to their values and to stand up for what they think is right.
 However, at the same time, explain that it is important to protest in the right way, without resorting to violence or acts that could damage public property.
-Encourage them to write to officials asking them to address their grievances and follow-up to make sure they take action.
+Encourage them to write to officials asking them to address their grievances and follow up to make sure that action is taken.

 4. Interact with authorities